What is Linking?

 Types of Links

-Source or destination links that have not been published.
+In some instances, you may may see an indicator that shows that source links that have not been published.
 Unpublished links that belong to you have an orange line next to the blue (source) or green (destination) link indicator.
+This means any updated link data isn't yet visible to others yet.
+Simply publish your link to make the updated data available.